 Courses must be college-level and count towards a college-level degree.
 Courses counted towards your high school graduation requirements do not qualify.
-Life experience and military training, such as boot camp, are not accepted for transfer credit.
+Life and work experience is not accepted for transfer credit.

 Provide an official college transcript in English which shows the following for each course:

 Course credits earned

 The course must have substantial content overlap with Stanford course work.
 A maximum of 20 quarter units may represent courses which do not parallel specific undergraduate courses at Stanford.

 The course cannot duplicate, overlap, or regress previous work.

 You must receive at least a ‘C-’ grade.
 ‘Pass’ grades are only accepted when that grade is equivalent to a letter grade of 'C-' or above as confirmed by the transcript key, institution web site, or a letter from school official.
 Your final grades will not be posted to your transcript or count towards your Stanford GPA.
 Please note: for Academic Year 2020-21, institutions that are only offering credit/no credit graded courses may still be eligible for transfer credit.